cryinkfly/SwayWM-Themes/README.md

 # SwayWM-Themes

 This repository contains a collection of themes for the Sway window manager, designed to customize and enhance your desktop experience.
+It also includes configuration options to adjust the scale factor, allowing your themes to look sharp and consistent on displays with different DPI settings.

 ---